KonradHerman/roundtable/README.md

 ## 🤝 Contributing

-This is your personal project, but if you want to collaborate:
+This is a personal project, but if you want to collaborate, or add a new game:

 1. Fork the repo
 2. Create a feature branch